Effect of streaks on hypersonic boundary layer instability: Spatial 2D local stability analysis

 \subsection{Effect of small distortions}

 At first, the effect of a small $(\approx1\%)$ boundary layer distortion is investigated to understand the effect of streaks on the first- and second-mode instabilities.
-Spectra at two streamwise stations are computed and shown in Fig. \ref{fig:2d_lst_x1_x20} in the phase-speed and growth rate frame $(c_{\phi}, \alpha_i)$ with $c_{\phi}=\omega/\alpha_r$.
+Spectra at two streamwise stations are computed and shown in Fig.~\ref{fig:2d_lst_x1_x20} in the phase-speed and growth rate frame $(c_{\phi}, \alpha_i)$ with $c_{\phi}=\omega/\alpha_r$.
 Red eigenvalues relate to the undisturbed boundary layer at $x=0$.
 Blue eigenvalues correspond to the streaky baseflow A1 at $x=25$.
 At this station, A1 has a streak amplitude $A_{s}=0.016$.
 For each station, spectra are computed for the first mode frequency $f=0.1$ (left) and the second-mode frequency $f=0.32$ (right).

 Unstable eigenvalues are found in the interval $c_\phi\in[1-1/M_\infty,1]$ for $\alpha_i<0$.
-Recalling the aforementioned notation, FM for first-mode instabilities and MM for second-mode instabilities, we observe for the frequency $f=0.1$ in Fig. \ref{fig:2d_lst_x1_x20}a, one unstable mode FM at $x=0$.
+Recalling the aforementioned notation, FM for first-mode instabilities and MM for second-mode instabilities, we observe for the frequency $f=0.1$ in Fig.~\ref{fig:2d_lst_x1_x20}a, one unstable mode FM at $x=0$.
 This mode is identified through its eigenfunction and is oblique with $\lambda=2\lambda_S$.
 Additional stable discrete eigenvalues are found for eigenmodes of wavelength $\lambda\in[0,1/2\lambda_S]$.
 These discrete eigenvalues correspond to the first mode branch with different spanwise-wavenumbers, $\lambda_z=k\lambda_S, \ k\in[0,1,2,...]$, allowed by the finite and periodic domain.

-In Fig. \ref{fig:2d_lst_x1_x20}a, the appearance for $x=25$ of two unstable eigenvalues close to the $\text{FM}^2$ for $x=0$ is identified.
-By looking at their eigenfunctions in Fig. \ref{fig:2d_lst_FM_x1_x20}b \& \ref{fig:2d_lst_FM_x1_x20}c, these two modes can be understood as the symmetric and antisymmetric FM modes, which are degenerate with the streak amplitude going to zero, i.e., they converge to the same eigenvalue.
-The symmetry imposed by the streaks results here in a splitting of the FM instability into two independent instabilities.
-Similar symmetric and anti-symmetric first-modes were found for $M_\infty=3$ flows by \citet{paredesInstabilityWaveStreak2017}, It is here verified that such modes are well connected to the original first mode instability.
+In Fig.~\ref{fig:2d_lst_x1_x20}a, for $x=25$ two unstable eigenvalues arise close to the $\text{FM}^2$ mode at $x=0$.
+Their eigenfunctions shown in Fig.~\ref{fig:2d_lst_FM_x1_x20}b \&~\ref{fig:2d_lst_FM_x1_x20}c, show that these two modes can be understood as symmetric and antisymmetric FM modes, which are degenerate with the streak amplitude going to zero, i.e., they converge to the same eigenvalue.
+The symmetry imposed by the streaks results in a splitting of the FM instability into two independent instabilities.
+Similar symmetric and anti-symmetric first-modes were found for $M_\infty=3$ flows by \citet{paredesInstabilityWaveStreak2017}, It is here verified that such modes are indeed connected to the original first mode instability.